Fit as a Mama Bear

 • Mobility Exercises For The Thoracic Spine

-As touched on above, the thoracic spine is the middle portion of the vertebral columb and runs from the cervical spine (your neck) down to the lumbar spine (your low back).
+The thoracic spine is the middle portion of your back, running from your neck to your lower back.
 There are 12 vertebrae in the thoracic area.

 • Improved posture